Mdarsh/Mlops/README.md

 If the accuracy is less than required, then this program will append the two program files and will create a new output file.
 Here I have given two tweaking files but you can add more provided you have to add the conditions fir more files in this program.

+## job5 :
+Retrain the model or notify that the best model is created  :

+Add another job in Jenkins and name it.
+Go to build triggers and click on 'Build after other projects are built' and give the name of your previous job.

+Now in the Execute shell type the following command.

+## job6 :
+  Start the jobs using pipeline view :
+First install delivery pipeline and build pipeline plugin on jenkins.
+Click on '+' in Jenkins Dashboard and select pipeline and give a name to the pipeline.
+Now select the Job that you want to start the pipeline from, here i have given it my first job.
+This is the final look after all the jobs will be build.